-Our exciting new outreach project for the Episcopal Church Women of West Tennessee is to support the Community of St. Therese of Lisieux which has recently been started in midtown Memphis.
+One of our outreach projects for the Episcopal Church Women of West Tennessee has been to support the Community of St. Therese of Lisieux which is in midtown Memphis.

 Our ECW of West Tennessee has a tradition of assisting women who are living in transitional housing.
-In 2015, we started supporting the Lisieux community by donating new household goods, such as toilet paper, paper towels, coffee and personal items.
+You can support the Lisieux community by donating new household goods, such as toilet paper, paper towels, coffee and personal items.

 Statement from Sandra Ferrell, Executive Director and Founder

 The Lisieux Community provides housing and support for women who have survived trauma, addiction and life on the streets, all a part of prostitution.
 We teach community and connect the women to resources that provide healing and education for a new way of life.
 We are a sister organization to Magdalene, Inc in Nashville, TN, and are partnering with Thistle Farms to be the Face of Thistle Farms here in Memphis.
 If you wish to have a Thistle Farms party, please call 901-800-8840.

 purchased and renovated a home for 5 women

 graduated 5 women from the Intensive Outpatient program at Serenity Recovery Center

 graduated 3 women from the personal and career development (PCD) program at HopeWorks